-Following registration, EGCS students may present proof of registration to GSU officials in ID Services, located in the Russell Union, in order to receive an EGCS/GSU Student ID Card.
+Following registration, EGCS students may present proof of registration to GSU officials in ID Services, located in the Russell Union, in order to receive a GSU Student ID Card.
 This ID card allows access to Student Life activities on the GSU campus and is considered to be one of the many benefits of the program.
+Because students enrolled at the EGC Statesboro site attend classes in GSU classrooms, have access to GSU computer labs and participate in GSU Student Life, such students are subject also to the provisions of the GSU Student Handbook and GSU Catalog.

-Prior to transferring to GSU, students need to attend a Transfer Meeting which is usually held twice a semester in the GSU Admissions Office.
+Prior to transferring to GSU, students need to attend a Transfer Meeting which is usually held twice a semester in the GSU Admissions Office at Lewis Hall.
 The purpose of the meeting is to explain everything a student needs to know to make the transition to GSU as a transfer student.
 During the meeting students are asked to complete an Admissions Application Update Form, an EGC Transcript Request Form, and a cancellation of financial aid through EGC, since they will be transferring to GSU.
 GSU will notify applicants of acceptance.